-Sophian Chhayra (left & right) and Zakaria Chentouf (centre) posing for photos that helped send them to prison
+Sophian Chhayra (left and right) and Zakaria Chentouf (center) posing for photos that helped send them to prison

 On Monday, VICE published an article about a West London drugs gang who were convicted after police found photos of them posing with drugs and drug money on their phones.
 The article pissed me off, as did the ignorance of many of those who left comments on the piece and on Facebook, comments that imply they are somehow superior.
 I got in touch with VICE because I felt like I needed to address a few things.
 The reason it touched a nerve with me is that one of the guys who was sentenced is my cousin.

 That's what some guy left as a comment on Facebook.
 Hovering over the commenter's name was enough to find out that he works at [discount supermarket chain] Lidl.
 Now, on this basis I could easily go ahead and say, "Well, clearly he's the stupid cunt and lacks the brains to forge a 'proper career' for himself."
 But that would be ignorant.
 For all I know, things could have happened in his life that have stopped him excelling as an individual.

 The point I'm trying to make is that it's a matter of perspective.
 Your walk of life and the subsequent expectations of what you hope to achieve in your time on this planet are not universal.
 Different people have to find different paths for themselves.

 Before I get into it, it's probably best to bat away any accusations of bias.
 I'm not trying to absolve my kin for his actions; I'm trying to explain them to those whose only experience of Ladbroke Grove came from Kidulthood.